mnfst/docs-baas/access-policies.md

       - { access: restricted, allow: User, condition: self }
 ```

-See ?
+See?
 Just adding the `self` condition prevent creating projects for other users than themselves.

-Even if it looks very simple, it has slighlty different impact based on rule where it is added.
+Even if it looks very simple, it has slightly different impact based on rule where it is added.
 See the following example:

 ```yaml
 policies: